 Later on, you and your team can search check-ins by #hashtag to drill down into relevant updates.

 Team administrators can set up certain team members as "observers."
-Observers receive summary reports and have access to the status dashboard, but they are not prompted to check in.
+Observers receive summary reports and have access to the status dashboard.
+They are not prompted to check in.

-This is useful for people that support your team (e.g., operations or security groups) and for providing stakeholders with automated updates.
+This is useful for people who support your team (e.g. operations or security groups) and for providing stakeholders with automated updates.

 Keep your team informed by taking advantage of the "kiosk mode" and displaying the dashboard on a large monitor.

-In kiosk mode, the dashboard will automatically refresh.
+In kiosk mode, the dashboard will automatically refreshes.

-We recommend splitting up larger teams into smaller ones of around 10 people or less.
-Otherwise, teammates tend to get overloaded with everyone else's check-ins.
+We recommend splitting up larger teams into ones of approx. 10 people or less.
+Otherwise teammates get overloaded with everyone else's check-ins.

-*We only charge for each user once, no matter how many teams they're a part of.
+*We only charge for each user once, regardless of how many teams they're a part of.